uralys/check-projects/README.md

 A fast, cross-platform CLI tool to check the git status of multiple projects organized by categories.

-Run `check-projects` to see which of your projects have uncommitted changes, are ahead of remote, or have other git status indicators.

-## Output Example

 ```sh
 x mozilla
   * M firefox